nwo-strap/excel-to-fhir/README.md

 We use [JSONATA](https://jsonata.org/) to transform schemas with mapping rules defined in a `.jsonata` file.

-This module aims to transform GameBus Excel to FHIR R4 (ConceptMap) resources, for which the mapping rules have been defined in [this folder](jsonata).
+This package aims to transform GameBus Excel to FHIR R4 (ConceptMap) resources, for which the mapping rules have been defined in [this folder](jsonata).
 If there are changes on GameBus Excel schema (e.g. changes on sheets and colomns), the mapping rules must be updated accordingly.
 An example of the GameBus Excel